openKolibri/halo-90/readme.md

 Power profile readings show no correlation with audio level, and an `11.71 mA` power consumption with `105 uA` standard deviation.
 Projected battery life with a `220 mA` CR2032 cell is ~18.8 hours.

 #### Halo
 In the HALO mode, the entire light ring is lit.
 This is done through interlacing the LEDs lighting up.
-The deep sleep auto wakeup timer is set to wake up every two clock cycles of the low speed 32kHz oscillator.
+The deep sleep auto wakeup timer is set to wake up every two clock cycles of the low speed `32 kHz` oscillator.
 On every wake, it changes the led to the 13th following LED, looping around at 90.

 ```c
 setLed((prevLed + 13)%90);